dlang/DIPs/DIPs/1NNN-AP.md

-When an array literal has an ambiguous type, I propose that any type explicitly used for the first array item should be applied to the rest of the array with ETI(2).
+When an array literal has an ambiguous type, I propose that if an enum type is explicitly used for the first array item, ETI should be allowed in the remainder of the array.
 ```d
 enum A{ a,b,c,d; }